-The power of medical marijuana in chronic pain
+The power of marijuana and its effect on chronic pain

-A more recent study has proved the effectiveness of cannabis in relieving inflammation and chronic pain through the endocannabinoid system.
-People have used cannabis as pain relief method for many years, but until recently, studies were scarce.
-The Department of Neurological Surgery at the Oregon Health and Science University published one of the first studies showing the effectiveness of cannabis in pain management.
-Medical cannabis targets the rostral ventromedical medulla, which plays important role in modulation of pain in the endocannabinoid system.
+People have used cannabis as pain relief method for many years, but until recently, studies were few and far between.
+However, with the widespread acceptance of medicinal marijuana the legality and tolerance towards scientific research has made incredible headway in the field.
+A recent study has linked cannabis, through the endocannabinoid system, to the relief of inflammation and chronic pain.
+The Department of Neurological Surgery at the Oregon Health and Science University published one of the earliest studies showing the connection and effectiveness of cannabis in pain management.
+Medical cannabis targets the rostral ventromedical medulla, an integral player in the modulation of pain throughout the endocannabinoid system.
 According to the study, inflammatory and chronic pain blocks the CB1 and CB2 receptors and alters the effects of RVM.
-Introduction of more cannabinoids significantly counteracts the effects of inflammation and activates the CB2 receptors positively as an important part of the defense and relief from the chronic pain.
+Introduction of more cannabinoids to your body significantly counteracts the effects of inflammation and activates the CB2 receptors positively as part of the defense and relief of chronic pain.

-Even though the researchers performed the study on rats alone, the results provided a clearer thesis for cannabis effectiveness as a pain relief method and perhaps they will prove it further in the future with human studies and trials.
+Even though the researchers performed the study on rats alone, the results provided a clearer thesis for cannabis effectiveness as a method of pain relief and a step towards human studies and trials in the future.

 What is chronic pain?

-Chronic pain is any pain that lasts for more than 12 weeks.
-The pain ranges in severity from a mild nuisance to debilitating agony and manifests in various forms, such as dull ache, burning sensation, soreness, stinging and throbbing pain.
-Most individuals develop the chronic pain due to injuries or some known health conditions like HIV/AIDS, cancer, and back injury, past surgery, migraine, arthritis or infections.
-Chronic pain might arise without any discernible reason.
+Chronic pain is categorized as any pain that lasts for more than 12 weeks.
+Chronic pain may range in severity.
+From a mild nuisance to debilitating agony, chronic manifests itself in counless forms that include, but are not limited to: dull aches, a burning sensation, soreness, stinging and throbbing pains.
+Most individuals develop chronic pain from injuries and other known health conditions such as HIV/AIDS, cancer, and back injury, past surgery, migraine, arthritis or infections.
+Regardless of these causes, chronic pain might arise without any discernible reason.
 The causes of chronic pain are numerous, and the pain affects a significant percentage of the world population.
-Actually, one in every five people (18.9 percent) 18 years and older suffers from chronic pain – according to Pain Research and Management data.
+According to Pain Research and Management data, one in five Americans — 18 years or older — suffer from chronic pain.

 How cannabis alleviates pain

-The effectiveness of medicinal cannabis in chronic pain management relates to the endocannabinoid system, which plays a crucial role in regulation and management of pain in the body.
-Even though studies have not shown how that works, they have shown that medical cannabis safely and effectively combats chronic pain.
+The effectiveness of medicinal cannabis in chronic pain management comes down to the endocannabinoid system and the way that it reacts while regultating or managing pain in your body.
 Compared to opioids, medical cannabis is safe and provides better pain relief.
 The addiction potential is very low and it may help a patient reduce his/her use of opioids.
 A study published on the Journal of Pain showed that patients who use the drug reduce their opioid use by around 64 percent.